Table of Contents

 Arc

 When smoking, ash will buildup in the bottom of the pod, and smaller ash particles will fall through the bottom onto the arc lighter.
 This will eventually cause the arc to not light properly.
-Cleaning the arc lighter is easy, simply remove the Pod Housing from the Battery and blow across the arc needles.
+Cleaning the arc lighter is easy, simply remove the Pod Housing from the Battery and blow across the arc nodes.
 If this doesn’t clear the ash completely, use the included brush to gently wipe across the arc needles.
+The material around the arc nodes is glazed ceramic, so it’s very easy to clean without using any cleaning solution (which we don’t recommend).

 Pod Cleaning